1. Am I eligible to apply to Springboard’s accelerator?

 Towards the end of the program cycle, we set up opportunities to present before small audiences of relevant investors or corporate partners.
 Depending on the specific program, these events may be attended by up to 100 investors, industry experts and connectors or by just a few, highly connected, highly regarded decision-makers.

 The alumnae of our accelerator programs never stop reaping the benefits of being part of our curated entrepreneurial expert network.

 After the program, we continue to serve as a relentless advocate for our entrepreneurs, leveraging our relationships and the connections within our network to add value, whether by helping you get access where you need it, or by having your back in the most challenging of circumstances.
 We are your partners on your search for success and strive to be the backbone and the peer network that you turn to in times of stress and success.

 We are invested in the long-term success of our entrepreneurs, and we expect our entrepreneurs to be invested in the long-term success of the Springboard network.
 We host an annual Winners’ Circle dinner, a bi-annual Caucus and have a constant influx of new talent into the Springboard pipeline.
-When you exit your company, we seek to involve your back in the virtuous Springboard cycle by serving as an coach to the next class, as an advisor to our program, and as an investor in Springboard’s mission to cultivate and promote the best entrepreneurial talent in the world.
+When you exit your company, we seek to keep you involved in the virtuous Springboard cycle by serving as an advisor to a program, on an Industry Council, and as an investor in Springboard’s mission to cultivate and promote the best entrepreneurial talent in the world.